-This cheesy flatbread is so satisfyingly crunchy and easy to make that you will want to bake it regularly.
+This crispy Parmigiano flatbread is so satisfyingly crunchy and easy to make that you will want to bake it regularly.
 We recommend using a manual or electric pasta machine to roll out the dough for these crispy, paper-thin treats.
 Using a rolling pin will yield slightly thicker, more rustic results.
 After just one bite, which we’ve seen lead to many more addictive bites, you will understand why this is one of the most sought-after recipes in our restaurants.–Cathy Mantuano and Tony Mantuano

 Go on.
 Dust off that pasta machine.
-This crisp, crunchy, cheesy crackers are a phenomenal use for it.
+These crisp, crunchy, cheesy crackers are a phenomenal use for it.
 Now, if only we could think of a way to put our stationary cycle to use in making doughnuts….

-Crispy Parmigiano Flatbread Recipe
+Crispy Parmigiano Flatbread

 - 2 envelopes active dry yeast